-5 Wood Floor Care Tips for Spring
+5 Must See Floor Tips for Spring

 Spring is here.
 With it, comes the ever faithful “April Showers”, which in most areas of the country equates to mud and dirt.

 So now is an ideal time to review some of the best ways to protect your wood floors.
-With the proper cleaning and protection you can significantly increase the life of the finish, and minimize your maintenance and repair costs.
+With the proper cleaning and protection, you can significantly increase the life of the finish, and minimize your maintenance and repair costs.

 Today, we’ll show you 5 ways to take the best care of your floor.
 Most of which are DIY-friendly!